 Do it right, and it’s a platform with the potential to allow your business to compete with much bigger brands.
 And, with 79% of users recommending brands they follow on Twitter, it’s a platform you can’t afford to ignore.

-In this guide, we’re going to look at some of the ways you can use Twitter to help your small business grow.
-We’ve talked about a few tips for small businesses using Twitter before, but what more can you do to harness its power to strengthen your brand?
+In this guide, we’re going to look at some of the ways you can use Twitter within your social media strategy to help your small business grow.

 Are you effectively using Twitter to do all of these?